arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Some classes will serve as collections of related `static` methods.
 We'll talk more about methods in the next section, but they are essentially sequences of statements whose purpose is either to calculate a value or to perform an action.

-`static` methods are called directly from a class, and do not require a reference to an individual instance of the class.
-Nonstatic methods, on the other hand, are called from an individual instance of the class and may reference data stored by that instance.
+`static` members are accessed directly from a class, and do not require a reference to an individual instance of the class.
+Nonstatic members, on the other hand, are accessed from an individual instance of the class and may reference data stored by that instance.

 Consider, for example, the `Math` class.
 It consists of:

 * `static` methods, which are called directly from the class itself, like `Math.pow` used in the last lab.
-* constants, also accessed directly through the class, like `Math.PI`.
+* `static` constants, also accessed directly through the class, like `Math.PI`.

 An object of type `Math` is never created; we never make a `new Math()` like we did with the `Scanner`.
 To clarify, we **could** create a `new Math()` if we wanted to (we'll discuss why when we get to polymorphism and constructors in a future lab) but there is no reason to do so because the `Math` class doesn't have any nonstatic members.